 - Email DRA.
 On occasion companies approach DRA to conduct a research study, and there might be an opportunity for a student to conduct the study.
 You can contact Katie Dunn (Katie.Dunn@tufts.edu).

 If you have questions about study design, sample size calculation, or your data analysis plan, please work with the Division of Biostatistics and Experimental Design.
 For more information about this division please visit their page.
 Please contact Dr. Matthew Finkelman for information regarding finding a statistician to work with.

 Protocols and supporting documents

 For your study you will need a protocol.
 A protocol is a document that details the conduct of a research study and includes the operational details of the study.
 It describes the background, rationale, objectives, design, methodology, statistical evaluation of the data, and organization of your project.
-To help you with writing your protocol click here (hyperlink to templates and checklists) for templates and checklists to guide you through the process.
+To help you with writing your protocol click here for templates and checklists to guide you through the process.
 The protocol templates will guide you through adding the appropriate information needed for Institutional Review Board (IRB) approval.

 Institutional Review Board

 An Institutional Review Board (IRB) is a federally mandated organization of scientific and non-scientific persons, whose charge is to review research studies involving human subjects to ensure subject safety and welfare.
 While responsibility for the conduct of a research study ultimately lies with the Principal Investigator, an IRB’s goal is to ensure that any research study under its jurisdiction is in compliance with federal, state, and institutional regulations.